Stay up to date

 Have a data breach response plan HANDY!

 Be prepared.
-It might sound like the worst recommendation in this article; however, it is important that an incident response plan covering data breach response is in place.
+It might sound like the worst recommendation in this article; however, an incident response plan covering data breach response must be in place.
 This can help you limit the damage in the event of a breach by helping you decide on the next course of actions.